 Your knee meniscus has unique shapes.
 They are a wedged, kidney shape.

 The wedged shape assists with your knee’s rotational stability.
 The meniscus also acts as a shock absorber.
 As we walk, run, and jump the knee, absorbs tremendous forces.
 Your meniscus helps to absorb these forces so that the bone surfaces are not damaged.

 The amount of force increases exponentially as the speed of movement increases from walking to running to jumping.
 Your meniscus helps to disperse the compressive forces over the entire knee rather than isolating them.

 What is a Knee Meniscus Tear?

-In the younger population, your knee meniscus is usually torn traumatically, by twisting on a slightly flexed knee.
+Your knee meniscus is usually torn traumatically in the younger population by twisting on a slightly flexed knee.

 The traumatic type of meniscal injuries is most often sports-related.
 The meniscus can be torn anterior to posterior, radially (parrot beak), or can have a bucket handle appearance.

 In the older adult, the tear may be due to a natural age-related degeneration of the meniscus or a rough arthritic femoral bone surface tearing into the softer meniscus.
-In this case, arthroscopic knee surgery attend to both the meniscal repair and to repair the damaged joint surface.
+In this case, arthroscopic knee surgery attended both the meniscal repair and repairing the damaged joint surface.